Hairstylist and Makeup Artist

 What are your thoughts on "Brazalian Blowout Keratin Treatment?"
 How safe is it?
 How long does it last?
 Is "Brazalian Blowout" brand really the best or would "Coppola" be a close second?
 Really appreciate your professional judgement!

-Asked by blondshell over 12 years ago
+Asked by blondshell almost 13 years ago

 I don't have much experience with any of these treatments.
 I have never done on a client or had it done myself so I can't give a personal testimony.
 There seems to be conflicting opinions.
 I tend to avoid harsh chemicals like this since it hasnt been around long enough for us to really know if there are significant side effects.